Recipes and Food Web Resources

 • National Center for Home Food Preservation: Current research-based recommendations for most methods of home food preservation.
 The Center advises people on how to can foods safely, along with offering recipes for how to make delicious foods.

-• Ochef.com is a daily publication of Food News Service, which syndicates food news and articles to newspapers, magazine publishers, and Internet sites around the world.
+• O Chef - Answers to Life's Vexing Cooking Questions: Daily publication of Food News Service, which syndicates food news and articles to newspapers, magazine publishers, and Internet sites around the world.

-• Quinoa: Ancient "Grain" of the Incas.
-A recently rediscovered ancient "grain" native to South America not only high in protein, but the protein it supplies is complete protein, meaning that it includes all nine essential amino acids.
-Article about quinoa at Wikipedia.
+• Quinoa: Ancient "Grain" of the Incas: A recently rediscovered ancient "grain" native to South America not only high in protein, but the protein it supplies is complete protein, meaning that it includes all nine essential amino acids.

 Food Safety Tips: Index